Revised

 Crops

-The doctrine of emblements gives the tenant the right to come on the premises and harvest crops planted even though rights of tenancy have expired.
+The doctrine of emblements gives the tenant the right to enter the premises and harvest crops planted, even after rights of tenancy have expired.
 Of course, the tenant harvests the crops subject to any lien the landlord may hold against them.

-This doctrine might not apply when a new owner buys the premises without knowledge of the rental agreement.
-This is another good reason for having a recorded, written lease to protect the tenant.
-If the lease is recorded with the county recorder, a purchaser would automatically notified that the land is leased to the tenant.
+This doctrine might not apply when a new owner buys the premises without knowledge of the verbal rental agreement.
+But if the lease is recorded with the county recorder, the purchaser would automatically be notified that the land is leased to the tenant.
+In this situation, the tenant would be protected with a recorded written lease.

 Condition of premises